 8:00 AM TO 4:00 PM

-This exuberant little port is the very essence of all that we celebrate as Greek.
 Cheerful pastel houses are littered among intriguing whitewashed lanes and staircases.
 Playful sculptures welcome you to the harbor’s cheerful shops, coffee houses, and waterfront cafés.
 This is a perfect place to enjoy a cup of rich coffee or a glass of ouzo while you watch the world go by.
-To explore further, consider an excursion to the Dyros Caves, often cited as the most beautiful in the world.
+Or go exploring on an optional tour of Mystras, a UNESCO World Heritage Site.

 10:00 AM TO 9:00 PM